 In times of recession or downturn, we all know the brands who win are the ones who think long term and continue to advertise and brand build, knowing it will pay off when the tide turns.
 But the current situation can’t help make any marketing message seem, well… Insensitive?
 Unthinking?
 Clumsy at best?

-We’ve seen how some of the big brands are responding positively to what’s going on – McDonalds and Coca Cola social distancing adverts are fantastic and probably the best examples of a mindful approach, but what happens if you don’t have a big marketing department, an agency at your beck and call or just need some ideas or thoughts on how to tackle things?
+We’ve seen how some of the big brands are responding to what’s going on – McDonalds and Coca Cola social distancing adverts are clever (though have not necessarily landed in the spirit that they were no doubt meant), but what happens if you don’t have a big marketing department, an agency at your beck and call or just need some ideas or thoughts on how to tackle things?